oore

 ‘camp’, short for (zaban-i-urdu): ‘language of the camp’

 fr.
-Turkish (ordu): tribe of Asian nomads in tents cf. Tartar (urda): ‘horde’ transferred to English (horde) via Polish, French, Spanish
+Turkish (ordu): tribe of Asian nomads in tents cf. Tatar (urda): ‘horde’ transferred to English (horde) via Polish, French, Spanish

 Latin (urb/urbs/urbis/urbanus):